aksland/my-contacts/README.md

 PS!
 Make sure that you have the correct redirect url's set in the developer portal: https://developer.softrig.com/manage-apps/apps

+## Troubleshooter
+If you encounter error messages on sign in, you can view a complete list in the diagnostics for your app: https://developer.softrig.com/manage-apps/diagnostics

+Here's a wiki doc on general troubleshooting: https://developer.softrig.com/wiki/how-to/troubleshooting

 Using the angular-auth-oidc-client lib https://www.npmjs.com/package/angular-auth-oidc-client

 ```